damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 }
 ```

-## Choosing the number of players
+## Choose the number of players
-Follows the event in which a player is the first of the game, and has to choose the number of players the game will accept.
+When a player is chosen by the server as the first of a new game, they have to decide the number of players required to start it.
 ```
           +---------+                      +---------+
           | Client  |                      | Server  |